open-telemetry/opentelemetry-go-instrumentation/docs/get-started.md

 To instrument an application running in Kubernetes, follow these steps:

-1. Add the container image of the OpenTelemetry Go instrumentation to your manifest.
-Make sure that `runAsUser` is set to `0`, `privileged` is set to `true`, and that the `SYS_PTRACE` capability is present:
+1. Add the container image of the OpenTelemetry Go Automatic Instrumentation to your manifest.
+Make sure that `runAsUser` is set to `0`, `privileged` is set to `true`:

    ```yaml
    - name: <your_application_name>